Research

 Works in Progress

-Opposition Party Appeals and Political Participation among Black South Africans, with Robert Nyenhuis and Sarah J. Lockwood.
+Opposition Party Appeals and Political Participation in South Africa, with Robert Nyenhuis and Sarah J. Lockwood.

 The Myth of the Paper Tiger?
 Judicial Independence in Africa, with Chris Oxtoby.